Posts Tagged ‘Thompson School District’

 To highlight the importance of reading aloud to children, Thompson School District will celebrate Read Aloud Day on Tuesday, November 8.
 Community members are being invited to read to classes in elementary schools.
 The time commitment is approximately 30 minutes.
 Various schools and time slots are available.
 Contact Chris Ingold, 613-5072 or email@example.com, by Oct.
 14 to sign up.

 Thomson School District is holding a community forum regarding the charter school application for Red Rock Academy in Berthoud.
 The meeting is scheduled for Oct.
 13 from 6:30-8 p.m. at Berthoud High School.
 The public will have an opportunity to provide input regarding the application.
 One group has already voiced an opinon.
-The organizers of a new website, Support Berthoud Schools, is asking community members to sign the petition on the website to ask the Board of Education to reject ...
+The organizers of a new website, Support Berthoud Schools, is asking community members to sign the petition on the website to ask the Board of Education to reject the ...
 Full Story

 To the Editor: Bob Kerrigan, a native Coloradoan, and Berthoud resident for the past 20 years has decided to run for School Board.
 Bob realizes the importance of education in achieving success.
 In fact, while his children were in High School and College, Bob wisely took himself back to school to earn a B.S. in Business Management.
 That degree has given him the best opportunity for growth in building his career and a viable business.
-He knows ...
+He knows that along with the ...
 Full Story

 The Thompson School District will host a board of education candidate forum, information booths and breakout sessions providing information about the Thompson School District.
-The event, labeled “Thompson 101,” will be presented by the Board of Education and staff on October 3 from 6:30-9 p.m. at Bill Reed Middle School, 370 W. 4th Street in Loveland The event will start in the Bill Reed cafeteria with information tables about the workings of Thompson School District ...
+The event, labeled “Thompson 101,” will be presented by the Board of Education and staff on October 3 from 6:30-9 p.m. at Bill Reed Middle School, 370 W. 4th Street in Loveland The event will start in the Bill Reed cafeteria with information tables about the workings of Thompson School District Topics ...
 Full Story

 The Thompson School District is accepting applications for the 2011-2012 Senior Citizen Property Tax Work-Off Program.
 Eligibility requirements for the program are: Applicants must be 62 years of age or older.
 Applicants must own and live in the home for which they are applying.
 Applicants must live within the Thompson School District’s boundary area.
 Only one person from each household may apply.
-Forty participants will be selected on a first-come, first-served ...
+Forty participants will be selected on a first-come, first-served basis by calling ...
 Full Story

 The annual community Help Kids Succeed school supply drive is under way for students in need.
 This year, the drive will provide 1,300 backpacks filled with supplies to students in the Thompson School District.
 This is an all-out community effort that involves donations from individuals, organizations, churches and businesses.
 A $15 donation can supply one backpack filled with about $40 of supplies for one ...
 Full Story